RubenGomez1990/YourDownload/README.md

 5. Followed the idea for allowing to load the download files of the past.
 Looked to the video tutorial.
 Added the GSON dependency.

 6. We i have more time i will update the app with better visuals.

+// Update for task 3_1

+1. Forgot to commit.

+2. Implemented login and improved many things

+3. I personally use prefs.remove("jwt_token") to do tests with the token for deleting it

+try {
+            // Intentamos leer el token guardado
+            java.util.prefs.Preferences prefs = java.util.prefs.Preferences.userRoot().node("YourDownloadApp");
+            prefs.remove("jwt_token");
+            String token = prefs.get("jwt_token", null);

+4. Tried to fix the problem with the dynamic JSON but couldn't, if you can give me some tips...
+Because it saves the path of the downloads always.

+5. I think that actually it's portable.